kelsos/test-environment-scripts/README.md

 pip install -e .
 ```

-For the private chain setup to work you need to have parity installed since the setup uses a [Parity Dev Chain](https://wiki.parity.io/Private-development-chain)
+For the private chain setup to work you need to have parity installed since the setup uses a [Parity Dev Chain](https://wiki.parity.io/Private-development-chain).  `parity` command should be in the `PATH`.

 You can start by copying the example setup and getting your setup ready.